Koopman Kernel Regression: Problem Statement and Related Work

-Although the sought-out model \eqref{eq:GenlinearPredictor} is simple, the solution to \eqref{prob:intract} is generally not analytically solvable or tractable.
-Therefore, data samples are commonly used to obtain a sample-based solution to \eqref{prob:intract}.
-Still, the problem is non-trivial, and much of the existing body of work utilizes different simplifications that commonly lead to undesirable properties.
+Although the sought-out model \eqref{eq:GenlinearPredictor} is simple, the above problem is non-trivial and much of the existing body of work utilizes different simplifications that often lead to undesirable properties.
 In the following, we elaborate on these properties and motivate our novel sample-based solution to \eqref{prob:intract}, which remains relatively simple but nonetheless ensures a well-defined solution with strong learning guarantees.